Introduction: Solar Radio Boombox Stereo

 Even after checking and double checking the sizes it was hard to anticipate exactly what I was getting.
 I had to order online after looking in the local retail stores and not finding what I wanted.
 Sure enough, the dimensions were correct, but only for the middle part of the box.
 I hadn’t noticed and a slight taper wasn't mentioned.
 It was enough to make me change my idea for placing the batteries.
 More on that in the Layout section below.

 The solar charge controller provides a lot of neat things that are needed for a battery powered system.
 In addition to regulating the solar panels it also provides over load and over discharge protection.
 The controller will shut things off if the battery charge gets too low.
 I chose one of the cheapest controllers available since it was all that is needed and its a model that is widely used.

 The batteries will normally be charged by the solar panels but they just need to be fed some voltage and the controller is not that particular about where it comes from as long as its within the specs.
-For a backup charger I am using a wall wart plugged into an AC outlet.
-This wall wart is a “Class 2” transformer that provides 14 VDC which is enough to charge this type of battery.
+For a backup charger I am using a scrounged up wall wart plugged into an AC outlet.
+This wall wart is a “Class 2” transformer that says its 14 VDC which is almost enough to charge this type of battery.
 This is not a PWM “adapter” and provides 19VDC OCV (Open Circuit Voltage) which drops to 14.2 when plugged into the controller.

 To modify the wall wart, the mono-plug was cut from the power lead and an SAE “Bullet” 2-pin, quick-disconnect connector added from 1/2 of a 12" jumper, the other half went on the solar panels.
 The solar panels and the wall wart can both be connected to the unit via a single SAE, weather proof port.
 I chose the SAE connectors because I had some on hand and they are low cost.
 They work great but can be hard to disconnect.
 You can use whatever type connector for the power supply that is suitable for you.